MathieuLoutre/grunt-aws-s3/README.md

 - Better testing (params, sync, etc.)

 ## Release History
+* 2015-07-09   v0.14.0  Export uploaded files to grunt config (idea from @srlmproductions)
 * 2015-05-14   v0.13.1  Fix ACL on copy by @rayd
 * 2015-03-19   v0.13.0  New option to prevent overwriting files
 * 2015-03-19   v0.12.3  Add warning when no dest is defined